-Attested: Ptolemy 2,3,18 Βραννογενιον, a πολις of the Ορδουικες; RC Branogenium
+Attested: Ptolemy 2,3,18 Βραννογενιον, a πολις of the Ορδουικες; Branogenium at position 58 in the Ravenna Cosmography

 Where: Probably Cefn Carnedd hill fort at SO016900, more likely than Pen y Gaer hill fort, on the edge of an area of rich agricultural land around the headwaters of the river Severn, with Caersws Roman forts down below at SO029920 near the main river confluence.